Scaling limit of linearly edge-reinforced random walks on critical Galton-Watson trees: Scaling limit of and the LERRW

 \subsection{Convergence of the metric measure spaces}

-In Section \ref{sctn:potential convergence}, we showed that the relevant processes converge with respect to the Skorohod-$J_1$ topology and therefore with respect to the uniform topology since the limit process is continuous.
-Therefore, applying Skorohod's Representation theorem again (the space of continuous functions on $(0,1)$ is separable), we will work on a probability space $(\Omega', \mathcal{F}', \mathbb{P}')$ where these functionals additionally converge almost surely with respect to the uniform topology.
+In Section \ref{sctn:potential convergence}, we showed that, almost surely on $\mathbf{\Omega}$, the relevant processes converge in distribution with respect to the Skorohod-$J_1$ topology and therefore with respect to the uniform topology since the limit process is continuous.
+Therefore, applying Skorohod's Representation theorem again (the space of continuous functions on $[0,1]$ is separable), we will work on a probability space $(\Omega', \mathcal{F}', \mathbb{P}')$ where these functionals additionally converge almost surely with respect to the uniform topology.

 \begin{proof} [Proof of Proposition \ref{prop:mm space limit}]